 You may wonder if the Dutch invented wooden shoes, given that it is such a prominent icon of The Netherlands.

-The first intact, recovered, completely wooden shoes in The Netherland dated to 1230 were found during an archeological excavation at the Nieuwendijk in Amsterdam.
-However, completely wooden shoes were most likely produced and worn already much earlier in The Netherlands.
+The first intact, recovered, completely wooden shoes in The Netherlands, dated 1230, were found during an archeological excavation at the Nieuwendijk in Amsterdam.
+However, completely wooden shoes were most likely produced and worn earlier in The Netherlands.

-You may think that wooden shoes are not comfortable to wear, but that appears not to be true.
+You may think that wooden shoes are uncomfortable, but that is not true.

-Contrary to popular belief, wooden shoes are comfortable because they are fitted to the feet.
+Wooden shoes are comfortable because they are fitted to the feet.
 Wooden shoes with leather tops (clogs) are the most comfortable.
-People with physical jobs like nurses wear these clogs for comfort, posture correction, and shock absorption.
+People with physical jobs, like nurses, wear these clogs for comfort, posture correction, and shock absorption.

 Wooden shoes keep your feet warm in cold weather and cool in warm weather.
 I wear my wooden shoes with socks to protect my feet’ skin and provide more comfort and warmth.
 You hardly ever see a Dutchman wearing wooden shoes without thick woolen socks.